kaethy/kaethy.github.io/_pages/about.md

 I hold a master's degree in Machine Learning from KTH (Kungliga Tekniska Högskola) and a bachelor's degree in Cognitive Science from University of Tübingen.
 During the course of my studies, I was engaged in projects studying visual perception, learning in the basal ganglia, uncertainty in neural networks (vs. humans), and calibration.
 Most recently, I continued my [master's thesis](https://kth.diva-portal.org/smash/record.jsf?pid=diva2%3A1986685&dswid=5996) project as a Research Engineer, exploring how flatness promoting techniques can improve posterior approximations.

 <br>
-Studying German Sign Language during my voluntary social year sparked my interest in language learning.
-I am enjoy learning new languages and am also happy to help other people with their German.
+Studying German Sign Language during my voluntary social year sparked my interest in languages.
+I enjoy learning new languages and I am also happy to help other people with their German.
 If you are interested in a language exchange, feel free to reach out to me.
 I would be excited to improve my French and keep my Swedish alive.